Maximally stretched laminations on geometrically finite hyperbolic manifolds: Examples and counterexamples

 \subsection{The condition $C(j,\rho)<1$ is not open in dimension $n\geq 4$}

 We finally give an example, in dimension $n=4$, where

-for some $(j_k,\rho_k)\rightarrow (j,\rho)$ with $j,j_k$ geometrically finite of the same cusp type, with a cusp of rank~$1$, and with $\rho_k$ cusp-deteriorating.
-This proves that condition~(1) of Proposition~\ref{prop:contpropertiesC} is not satisfied in general for $n\geq 4$.
+for $(j_k,\rho_k)\rightarrow (j,\rho)$ with $j,j_k$ geometrically finite of the same cusp type, with a cusp of rank~$1$, and with $\rho_k$ (and $\rho$) cusp-deteriorating.
+This proves that condition~(1) of Proposition~\ref{prop:contpropertiesC} need not be satisfied for $n\geq 4$ when there is a cusp of rank $<n-2$.

 Let $\Gamma_0$ be a free group on two generators $\alpha$ and~$\beta$, and let $j$ and~$j_k$ be as in Section~\ref{ex:dim4upper}.
 We take a representation $\rho\in\Hom(\Gamma_0,G)$ such that \begin{itemize} \item $\rho(\alpha)=1\in G$, \item $\rho(\beta)$ is a pure translation along some line $\ell$ of~$\HH^4$. \end{itemize} Since $\rho(\Gamma_0)$ is contained in the stabilizer of~$\ell$, multiplying the translation length of~$\rho(\beta)$ by some constant $\varepsilon>0$ multiplies the translation length of \emph{all} elements $\rho(\gamma)$ by~$\varepsilon$.
-Therefore, up to taking $\lambda(\rho(b))$ small enough, we may assume $C(j,\rho)<1$.
-Up to conjugating $\rho$, we can furthermore assume that there exist $\xi,\eta \in \R^3$ (distance $2\cosh \frac{\lambda(\rho(\beta))}{2}$ apart by \eqref{eqn:generallinetoline}) such that $\rho(\beta)$ takes $\xi$ to~$\infty$, and $\infty$ to~$\eta$, and $P_{\xi}$ to~$P_{\eta}$.
+Therefore, up to taking $\lambda(\rho(\beta))$ small enough, we may assume $C(j,\rho)<1$.
+Up to conjugating $\rho$, we can furthermore assume that there exist $\xi,\eta \in \R^3$ (distance $2\cosh \frac{\lambda(\rho(\beta))}{2}$ apart by \eqref{eqn:rainbow}) such that $\rho(\beta)$ takes $\xi$ to~$\infty$, and $\infty$ to~$\eta$, and $P_{\xi}$ to~$P_{\eta}$.
 We still normalize to $\eta=(0,0,0)$ for convenience.
 We then take $\rho_k\in\Hom(\Gamma_0,G)$ such that \begin{itemize} \item $\rho_k(\alpha)$ is an elliptic transformation fixing pointwise the hyperbolic $2$-plane bordered by the line $\ell'_k:=\{0\}\times \R\times \{\sqrt{k}\}$ of $\R^3$ (compactified at~$\infty$), and acting as a rotation of angle $\pi/k$ in the orthogonal direction, \item $\rho_k(\beta)=\rho(\beta)$. \end{itemize} Clearly $\rho_k(\alpha)\rightarrow\rho(\alpha)$ as $k\rightarrow +\infty$, since this holds in restriction to any horosphere centered at~$\infty$ (such a horosphere is stable under~$\rho_k(\alpha)$).
 This time, $\rho_k(\alpha^k \beta)$ takes $\xi$ to~$\infty$, and $\infty$ to $\rho_k(\alpha^k)(\eta)=(0,0,2\sqrt{k})$, and $P_{\xi}$ to $P_{\rho_k(\alpha^k)(\eta)}$, hence

 by \eqref{eqn:hyperbolicH4}.
 Using \eqref{eqn:lambdaj(a^kb)}, we obtain

 which accumulates only to values $\geq p/2$ as $k\rightarrow +\infty$.
 Since $p$ was arbitrary, we see that $(j',\rho')\mapsto C(j',\rho')$ is not bounded near $(j,\rho)$, even in restriction to cusp-deteriorating~$\rho'$.